 - staggering entry times with other venues and taking steps to avoid queues building up in surrounding areas

 - arranging one-way travel routes between transport hubs and venues

 - advising patrons to avoid particular forms of transport or routes and to avoid crowded areas when in transit to the venue

 Local authorities are responsible for permitting or prohibiting large organised outdoor events from taking place in their local area.
-See further guidance on large outdoor events.
+See further guidance on organised events.

 4. Employer duties for self-isolation

 Employers must not knowingly require or encourage someone who is being required to self-isolate to leave their designated area of self-isolation.
 See working safely guidance.

 In the case of agency workers, agents must notify the employer, and the employer must notify an organisation to which the agency worker has been supplied.

 In order to support businesses in meeting these obligations, a self-isolating worker or agency worker must notify their employer (or agency worker where applicable) as soon as is reasonably practical, as well as the start and end dates of their isolation period.
 Any failure by an employee to notify their employer is an offence.

 5. Face coverings